-Kevin shapes CAHPT’s educational vision and is implementing a safe reopening of our historic sites.
+Kevin shapes RHJF’s educational vision.
 Collaborating with partners, he spearheads the development of immersive and innovative learning opportunities to serve public, professional, and academic communities.

 Will Hamilton